 The raw meat of the agave heart is crisp and slightly sweet, similar to jicama.

-In keeping with the growing popularity of tequila, the drink and the place, the little town has undergone a bit of a face lift over the past few years but so far has still managed to maintain its small town Mexico feel.
+In keeping with the growing popularity of tequila, the drink and the place, the little town has undergone a bit of a facelift over the past few years but so far has still managed to maintain its small-town traditional Mexico feel.
 It is also listed as one of Mexico’s “Pueblo Magicos.”
-The “Magical Towns” program selects towns which offer visitors a “magical” experience through their natural beauty, cultural richness, traditions, folklore, historical relevance, cuisine, art crafts and great hospitality.
+The “Magical Towns” program selects towns that offer visitors a “magical” experience through their natural beauty, cultural richness, traditions, folklore, historical relevance, cuisine, art crafts and great hospitality.

 We had about an hour before the distillery tour which was enough time to walk around the compact town and visit the square with all of its eateries and food carts, the historic stone cathedral and the little marketplace.
 Other than that the main attractions here are really the tequila distilleries, most of which do offer tours.

 The distillery tour on our agenda was at Mundo Cuervo…home of the famed Jose Cuervo tequila.
-Mundo Cuervo is a beautiful facility and with its elegant courtyards and upscale cantinas it rivals wineries of the Napa Valley at least for ambience.
+Mundo Cuervo is a beautiful facility and with its elegant courtyards and upscale cantinas, it rivals wineries of the Napa Valley at least for ambiance.